 You can prepare bulgur wheat by boiling one part of the wheat with two parts water.
 Let it cook on medium heat until it becomes tender, drain the water that is left, and let the bulgur cool down before you serve it.
 You will be surprised by how familiar the taste of it is since bulgur does seem a lot like rice!

-There is a reason why all parents tell their children that eating veggies is important – fresh fruits and vegetables are the best source of nutrients that you can give your body.
+There is a reason why all parents tell their children that eating veggies is important – fresh fruits and vegetables are the best sources of nutrients that you can give your body.
 Plus, rice and vegetables have enough similarities that some people even ask if rice is actually a veggie.

 Veggies will help you maintain good health but remember to always eat them in moderate doses.
 Too much of anything can hurt you, even if it is something as healthy as veggies!